Pennsylvania Employment Law

 Winebrake & Santillo is based in Philadelphia, and we represent workers across the state in wage and overtime matters.
 Where a case is filed often depends on the type of claim and where the employer operates.
 Many claims based on the Fair Labor Standards Act are brought in federal courts, such as the United States District Court for the Eastern District of Pennsylvania.
 Other claims may proceed in Pennsylvania courts under state wage statutes.

-As an employment attorney Pennsylvania workers can turn to for courtroom representation, we are familiar with the procedural rules and expectations in these courts.
+An employment attorney in Pennsylvania on our team is familiar with the procedural rules and expectations in these courts.
 We prepare cases with an eye toward how judges and opposing counsel are likely to evaluate issues such as overtime entitlement, recordkeeping, and damages calculations.
 This familiarity helps us manage cases efficiently and address the details that can influence outcomes.

 You do not need to live in Philadelphia to work with our firm.
 Wage and overtime violations affect employees in cities, suburbs, and rural communities across the state.
 We regularly talk with workers who live far from our physical office but share similar concerns about unpaid hours and unfair pay practices.
 Our focus is on the substance of your wage issue, not your zip code.